sqlxpert/stay-stopped-aws-rds-aurora/README.md

         # [...]
         if current_state != 'available':
 ```

-Again I took pity on the unfortunate $19-per-month bot!

 > I claim that this approach still has a fundamental race condition.
 Does this
 article give you a hint?